guannko/blue-eye/README.md

 - Size-based actions

 **Flex Capacity:**
-- 4 reserve slots ready
+- 4 slots ready (minimal until used)
 - Use when needed
 - Clean after use
 - Always organized